mantiuk/pwcmp/README.md

 [1] M. Perez-Ortiz and R. K. Mantiuk, “A practical guide and software for analysing pairwise comparison experiments”, arXiv Stat.AP, 2017, accessible at https://arxiv.org/abs/1712.03686

-The scaling method and code has been used in the following papers:
+The scaling method and code has been used in the following papers (and many more):

 [2] K. Karaduzovic-Hadziabdic, J. H. Telalovic and R. K. Mantiuk, “Subjective and Objective Evaluation of Multi-exposure High Dynamic Range Image Deghosting Methods”, In Eurographics - Short Papers, 2016, pp. 29-32.